Treatment for Arterial Plaque in Highlands Ranch, CO

 An atherectomy is fairly mild, and most patients are able to begin walking within the next 12 to 24 hours post-operation.
 Regular activities such as driving or exercising require an additional resting period of a few days, and will be determined in more detail by your physician at Minimally Invasive Procedure Specialists.

-For more information about atherectomy procedures, call our office at (303) 805-7477, or schedule an appointment to speak with one of our specialists in Denver, CO.
+For more information about atherectomy procedures, call our office at (303) 805-7477, or schedule an appointment to speak with one of our interventional radiologists in Denver, CO.